sheldongordon4/multi-agent-fault-detection/README.md

 - **Knowledge_Base_Index.md**
 - **Testing_Report.md**

----

-# 📌 Project Status
+# Project Status

-The MVP is **complete**, fully demonstrable, and ready for stakeholder review or Phase 2 development.
+The MVP (demo) is **complete**, fully demonstrable, and ready for stakeholder review or Phase 2 development.